the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

 For every state transition, we return a *new state* object which contains all the key/value pairs from the *current state* object (via JavaScript's spread operator) and the new overwriting properties.
 For example, `STORIES_FETCH_FAILURE` resets the `isLoading`, but sets the `isError` boolean flags yet keeps all the other state intact (e.g. `stories`).
-That's how we get around the bug introduced earlier, since an error should remove the loading state.
+That's how we get around the bug introduced earlier as impossible state, since an error should remove the loading state.

 Observe how the `REMOVE_STORY` action changed as well.
-It operates on the `state.data` , and no longer just on the plain `state`.
+It operates on the `state.data`, and no longer just on the plain `state`.
 The state is a complex object with data, loading and error states rather than just a list of stories.
 This has to be solved in the remaining code too:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~